strogo/goal/manual/controllers.md

 [automatically generated](new) app by-default.
 Though, you can simply remove / replace any of them from your app if your like.

-## Template
+## Templates
-Template is template system that is based on Go's standard `html/template` package.
+Templates controller brings brings to your app a template system that is based on Go's standard `html/template` package.
-It is however has a difference:
+It however has a difference:

 * Every template must either have `base` block inside or have `Base.html` file with `base` block in the same directory, or in one of the upper directories.